Nuclear Power in South Africa

 Cooke, with Ezulwini – Sibanye

-First Uranium Corp of Canada, built a US$ 55 million uranium processing plant at Ezulwini gold-uranium mine in the West Rand, 30 km southwest of Johannesburg, which has 3200 tU in measured and indicated resources and 85,000 tU inferred resources.
+First Uranium Corp of Canada, built a US$ 55 million uranium processing plant at Ezulwini gold-uranium mine in the West Rand, 40 km southwest of Johannesburg, which has 3200 tU in measured and indicated resources and 85,000 tU inferred resources.
 The main part of the plant, part of a $280 million recommissioning project, was completed and the first uranium produced in May 2009.
 Calcining is off-site, by Nufcor.
-A seven-year ramp-up of underground production from the Middle Elsburg reef was planned, but the plant was placed on care and maintenance in February 2012.
+A seven-year ramp-up of underground production from the Middle Elsburg reef was planned, but the uranium plant was placed on care and maintenance in February 2012.
 FY 2012 production (to end March) was 34 tU.
-The mine earlier produced over 6000 tU from 1960s to 2001.
-Early in 2012 Gold One International agreed to buy the operation for $70 million.
+The mine earlier produced over 6000 tU from 1961 to 2001.
+In August 2012 Gold One bought the mine and plant for $70 million, and it became Cooke 4.

 Nearby, Rand Uranium was spun off from Harmony Gold Mining Co and in joint venture with Pamodzi Resource Fund was reopening part of the Randfontein mine (also in Gauteng, 40 km west of Johannesburg).
 The mine, at the western end of the main Witwatersrand gold orebody, produced uranium in the 1980s, though its Cooke section had only been mined for gold.
 Rand identified JORC-compliant resources of some 41,000 tU both in tailings and underground.
 This included probable reserves of 15,200 tU in the Cooke tailings, which comprised the chief asset of the new company.
-Production at 1000 tU/yr was envisaged, but it became part of the Ezulwini – Cooke operations of Sibanye by about 2013.
+Production at 1000 tU/yr was envisaged, but Randfontein Surface Operations (RSO) became part of the Cooke underground operations of Sibanye by about 2013.

-The shallow Cooke 1, 2, & 3 mines, Ezulwini and Randfontein Surface Operations comprise the Cook operation of Sibanye, which describes it as a short- to medium-term asset, with life of mine estimated to extend to 2023.
+The shallow Cooke 1, 2, & 3 mines, Cooke 4 including Ezulwini, and Randfontein Surface Operations comprise the Cooke operation of Sibanye, which describes it as a short- to medium-term asset, with life of mine estimated to extend to 2023.
 Cooke A1 proved & probable reserves were 1180 tU at 0.028%U in total A1 resources of 9420 tU at 0.045%U, with 16,950 tU as B1 inferred resources at the end of 2015.
 The Ezulwini plant enables recovery of uranium as by-product of about 4 tonnes of gold production annually.
+Cooke 4 is a 1634 m deep mine adjacent to Ezulwini plant, and a separate part of the operation.

 In May 2014 Sibanye sent its first consignment, of 10 tonnes ammonium diuranate, from Ezulwini/Cooke to Nufcor for calcining to U3O8.
 In 2014, 69 tonnes of by-product uranium from Cooke was stockpiled.
 Production in 2015 was 47 tU, also stockpiled.
 The company earlier expected to ramp up to 230 tU/yr by-product by 2016.